This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 See ‘Applying Dispute Resolution Concepts and Dispute Boards in the CEE Region’ by Maciej Jamka, ICC Dispute Resolution Bulletin 2019, No. 1 and Queen Mary University of London, ‘2021 International Arbitration Survey: Adapting Arbitration to a Changing World’, where concerns continue to be expressed by parties as to enforceability of the decisions.

 It is important to note that the DAAB’s role is restricted to identifying and monitoring the contractor’s compliance with its contractual obligations in this respect (e.g., through codes of conduct, training and methods of reporting).

 See Sub-Clause 21.8.

-Peterborough City Council, footnote 29 at Paragraph 32, referring to the same provision in the First Edition Silver Book at Sub-Clause 20.8.
+Peterborough City Council, op. cit. note 29 at para.
+32, referring to the same provision in the First Edition Silver Book at Sub-Clause 20.8.

 This is to avoid an issue of the member not being in contract with the parties and unable to enforce payment of its fee.